- Price: ~ $750

 As previously mentioned, there’s the awesome Toddler Seat (sold separately) that transforms your Tri Mode Duo X into a triple stroller.

-Like the stroller, the Toddler Seat was also updated in 2016.
-The seat just clicks onto the stroller frame (in front of the stroller’s regular seats, and into the spot the bumper bars click in — the front bumper bar housing) and can fold with the stroller (on my older model, you could not fold the stroller with the Toddler Seat attached — this is what was updated on the 2016 model).
+The toddler seat just clicks onto the stroller frame (in front of the stroller’s regular seats, and into the spot the bumper bars click in — the front bumper bar housing) and can fold with the stroller.

 Kiddos must be 6 months or older and have solid neck control in order to ride safely in the Toddler Seat (weight limit on the Toddler Seat is 40 lbs), since the Toddler Seat does not recline.

 This 3rd seat does not come standard with a sunshade, but you can buy one separately.
 I highly recommend this as without it, your toddler won’t get a lick of shade.